jonathan-beebe/somethingkindawierd.github.com/_posts/2015-09-28-javascriptcore-and-swift.md

 Thus Safari, and WKWebView objects in iOS 8+, are allowed to run JavaScript at full-speed.
 But your apps and mine are not.

-I have not yet been able to confirm the same is true of OS X apps, other than annecdotal evidence.
-My suspicion is sandboxed apps from the OS X App Store are held to the same restrictions.
+I have not yet been able to confirm the same is true of OS X apps, other than anecdotal evidence.
+My suspicion is sandboxed apps from the OS X App Store are held to similar restrictions as iOS apps.

 How bad is the speed hit?
 Opinions vary.
-Andy Matuschak of the Kahn Academy ran [some benchmarks](https://github.com/Khan/JSContextBenchmarking) and [described the performance as “poor”](https://twitter.com/andy_matuschak/status/557301107845001217).
+Andy Matuschak of the Kahn Academy ran [some benchmarks](https://github.com/Khan/JSContextBenchmarking) and described the performance as [“poor”](https://twitter.com/andy_matuschak/status/557301107845001217).
 However Telerik, who makes NativeScript, cites the performance hit to be [about 10%](http://developer.telerik.com/featured/nativescript-a-technical-overview/).

-In my own work on [EveryDollar](https://itunes.apple.com/us/app/everydollar/id942571931?mt=8) I have found the performance of JavaScriptCore to be acceptable.
-We are careful to use it for small, discrete tasks where the benefit of leveraging an exising library far outweights any minor performance hit we might encounter.
+In my own work on [EveryDollar](https://itunes.apple.com/us/app/everydollar/id942571931?mt=8) I have found the performance of JavaScriptCore to be quite acceptable.
+We are careful to use it for small, discrete tasks where the benefit of leveraging an existing JavaScript library far outweighs any minor performance hit we might encounter.

 ## Wrap Up